soulspace-org/my-bank-model/docs/mybank/compliance/compliance-unit.md

 # Compliance and Risk Management (Org-unit)
 ## Description
-Responsible for the compliance and risk management of MyBank
+Responsible for the compliance and risk management

 ## Parent
 [My Bank](../../mybank/my-bank-organization.md)